-NLP is not an intellectual process.
+No, NLP isn’t an intellectual process.
 On the contrary NLP is very behavioural.
-It is about what you do with what you know rather than with what you know.
+It is about what you do with what you know rather than what you know.

 For example, you can do the entire 20 day NLP Practitioner Certification Training without reading any books on the subject other than the training manual.
 However becoming skilful with NLP does require lots of practise.
 And you can do this in your everyday activities and interactions with friends and colleagues.

 No. You can obtain lots of benefit from attending a shorter training such as our NLP Core Skills as long as you recognise that merely attending is not enough – you also have to practise what you learn.